-Today I’m sharing my Copycat Fried Pickle and Ranch Dip Recipe, created to be gluten-free and declared by my taste testers to be even better than the one sold at Sam’s Club!
+Today I’m sharing my Copycat Fried Pickle and Ranch Dip Recipe.
+I created this to be gluten-free and declared by taste testers to be even better than the one sold at Sam’s Club!

 Before I share the recipe, here are a few notes on my ingredients: